chnm/crdh-jekyll/_essays/v02-12-dance-touring-and-embodied-data.md

 logs, programs, and newspaper clippings.
-Although Dunham was a rigorous self-archivist, no single document reliably indicates where she was at a given moment, and we routinely cross-reference and reconcile multiple data points to achieve as rigorous an itinerary as possible.
+Although Dunham was a rigorous self-archivist, no single document reliably indicates where she was at a given moment, and we routinely cross-reference and reconcile multiple data points to achieve as attentive and precise an itinerary as possible.
 Because she travelled so much, her correspondence was often sent or received "in care of" and postcards from one town were postmarked in another city.
 Similarly, advertisements and previews in newspapers give a limited view